-SOC 2.7.2 in turn required the Scheme to ensure inter alia that, the assets of a scheme are 'invested in order to ensure the security, quality, liquidity and profitability of the portfolio as a whole'68 and that such assets are 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'.69
+SOC 2.7.2 in turn required the Scheme to ensure inter alia that, the assets of a scheme are 'invested in order to ensure the security, quality, liquidity and profitability of the portfolio as a whole' and that such assets are 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'.

-SOC 2.7.2 of the Directives also provided other benchmarks including for the portfolio to be 'predominantly invested in regulated markets';70 to be 'properly diversified in such a way as to avoid excessive exposure to any particular asset, issuer or group of undertakings',71 where the exposure to single issuer was: in the case of investments in securities issued by the same body limited to no more than 10% of assets; in the case of deposits with any one licensed credit institution limited to 10%, which limit could be increased to 30% of the assets in case of EU/EEA regulated banks; and where in case of investments in properly diversified collective investment schemes, which themselves had to be predominantly invested in regulated markets, limited to 20% of the scheme's assets for any one collective investment scheme.72
+SOC 2.7.2 of the Directives also provided other benchmarks including for the portfolio to be 'predominantly invested in regulated markets'; to be 'properly diversified in such a way as to avoid excessive exposure to any particular asset, issuer or group of undertakings' where the exposure to single issuer was: in the case of investments in securities issued by the same body limited to no more than 10% of assets; in the case of deposits with any one licensed credit

-67 Para.
+$^{53}$ Para.
 21 & 23 of the Note of Submissions filed by MPM in 2019.

-68 SOC 2.7.2 (a)
+&lt;sup>54 SOC 2.7.2 (a)

-69 SOC 2.7.2 (b)
+&lt;sup>55 SOC 2.7.2 (b)

-70 SOC 2.7.2 (c)
+&lt;sup>56 SOC 2.7.2 (c)

-71 SOC 2.7.2 (e)
+&lt;sup>57 SOC 2.7.2 (e)